-- (1) In order to comply with section 24(1) of the Act, the Municipality must - - (a) develop a draft land use scheme as contemplated in section 18;
+- (1) In order to comply with section 24(1) of the Act, the Municipality must - - (a) develop a draft land use scheme as contemplated in section 18; - (b) obtain Council approval for publication of the draft land use scheme as contemplated in section 19; - (c) embark on the necessary public participation process as contemplated in section 20; - (d) incorporate relevant comments received during the public participation process as contemplated in section 21; - (e) prepare the land use scheme as contemplated in section 22; - (f) submit the land use scheme to the Council for approval and adoption as contemplated in section 23; - (g) publish a notice of the adoption and approval of the land use scheme in the Provincial Gazette as contemplated in section 24; and - (h) submit the land use scheme to the Member of the Executive Council as contemplated in section 25. - (2) The Municipality may, on its own initiative or on application, create an overlay zone for land.

-- (b) obtain Council approval for publication of the draft land use scheme as contemplated in section 19; - (c) embark on the necessary public participation process as contemplated in section 20; - (d) incorporate relevant comments received during the public participation process as contemplated in section 21; - (e) prepare the land use scheme as contemplated in section 22; - (f) submit the land use scheme to the Council for approval and adoption as contemplated in section 23; - (g) publish a notice of the adoption and approval of the land use scheme in the Provincial Gazette as contemplated in section 24; and - (h) submit the land use scheme to the Member of the Executive Council as contemplated in section 25. - (i) Review, update and amend its Land Use Scheme from time to time. - (2) The Municipality may, on its own initiative or on application, create an overlay zone for land.
+(3) Zoning may be made applicable to a land unit or part thereof and zoning need not follow adastral boundaries.

-(3) Zoning may be made applicable to a land unit or part thereof and zoning need not follow cadastral boundaries.
+- (4) The land use schemeof the Municipality must take into consideration: - (a) the Integrated Development Plan in terms of the Municipal Systems Act;

-- (4) The land use scheme of the Municipality must take into consideration: - (a) the Integrated Development Plan in terms of the Municipal Systems Act; - (b) the Spatial Development Framework as contemplated in Chapter 4 of the Act and Chapter 2 of this By-law, and - (c) provincial legislation.
+- (b) the Spatial Development Framework as contemplated in Chapter 4 of the Act and Chapter 2 of this By-law, and - (c) provincial legislation.